DussanFreire/DussanFreire/README.md

 I am a Bachelor of Systems Engineering and a Master’s degree holder in Computer Science, both from the Bolivian Catholic University San Pablo.
 I am currently working as a software developer, focusing on using React to create dynamic and user-friendly web interfaces.
 I have worked on various software projects and web applications for different companies.

 I am good at communicating, working in a team, and solving problems.
 I am easy to work with, open to feedback, and focused on helping my team succeed.

-I am always eager to learn and grow in the ever-evolving tech industry.
+I’m also eager to learn and grow in the ever-evolving tech industry.
 Check my [portfolio](https://portafolio-dussanfreire.vercel.app/) 🚀😃

 ### Skills  ✅